JonHanna/AisA/readme.md

       return RootHashCode(obj);
     }

 However, with the four methods necessary to override all being among the few cases where CIL is actually simpler than C#, it's handier just to write the whole library in CIL, though the NUnit tests are written in C#.

+# Building Notes

+The project can be built with MonoDevelop or SharpDevelop with the [ILAsmBinding add-in](https://github.com/icsharpcode/SharpDevelop/tree/master/samples/ILAsmBinding).

+FIXME: Add notes on other IDEs (or versions thereof).

+The NUnit project references the DLL in the output directory rather than the project, as at least one IDE has problems between different bindings, resulting in build errors if the whole project is built when one project references the other.
+The first build will need the *AisA* project to be manually built first, but after that this will not be necessary.

+You cannot port the code directly to C#, VB.NET or most other .NET languages.
+When examined in most assembly browsers like ILSpy, dotPeek, etc. the code will appear to be a normal call to `GetHashCode()` which would then compile to `callvirt` rather than `call`.